-APFU H60
+APFU H60 / PIR

 Plastic-coated paper cartons, such as the ubiquitous Tetra Pak beverage, milk, and food cartons, are recycled into a cellulose fibre-reinforced material.
 This is later mixed with virgin high-density polyethylene (HDPE) plastic to form a strong composite material.
 Cartons have until now been difficult to recycle, because they are made from a laminate of paper and aluminium foil with several layers of plastic film.